aengl/cocoon-demo/README.md

 1. Install the dependencies by running `npm install` or `yarn`.

 1. Run any of the examples.
-To learn the basics, it is recommended to start with the [Simple API](/examples/simple-api) example by running:
+To learn the basics, we recommended that you start with the [Simple API](/examples/simple-api) example by running:

    ```sh
    npm run example:simple-api